andynik/andynik.github.io/stem-projects.md

 ### Educational Projects & Outreach

-Since 2016, I have been actively contributing to the growth of Ukrainian STEM talents by teaching mathematics & programming at summer camps and school-year classes, organising educational programs and competitions, and fostering a vibrant community of learners and educators.
+Since 2016, actively contributing to the growth of Ukrainian STEM talents by teaching mathematics \& programming at extracurricular classes and summer boot camps, organising educational programs and competitions, and fostering evolving community of learners and educators.

 ---